ndrean/z-html/README.md

 </body>
 ```

-You have a shortcut to directly create and parse an HTML string with `createDocFromString`.
+2. You have a shortcut to directly create and parse an HTML string with `createDocFromString`.

 ```c
 const doc: *HTMLDocument = try z.createDocFromString("<div></div><p></p>");
 defer z.destroyDocument(doc);
 ```

+3. You have the parser engine as seen before.

 <hr>